juanmarchant/anotalo_project/README.md

 ## Website

-The website is isn't ready but it was ios going to be right here :D [anotalo.com] (/)
+The website is ready you can check right here :D [anotalo.website](https://www.anotalo.website/))

 ## Contact